voxel51/fiftyone/docs/source/cli/index.rst

       -d, --downloaded-only
-                            only show models that have been downloaded -t TAGS, --tags TAGS  only show models with the specified tag or list,of,tags
+                            only show models that have been downloaded -t TAGS, --tags TAGS  only show models with the specified tag or list,of,tags -s SOURCE, --source SOURCE
+                            only show models available from the specified remote source

 **Examples**